 The student is responsible for identifying potential practicum sites and making arrangements for his or her practicum experience at an appropriate site.
 Appropriate sites will offer professional training and specialization.
-The practicum project can include but not limited to:
+The practicum pro ect can include but not limited to: